Southern California Rollout

 That is why we are opening Southern California the way we are.

 One trusted table at a time.
 If you want to help shape one of those counties, apply as a host.
-If you want the product model behind it, see how PokerMeet works.
+If you want to see the flow behind it, see how PokerMeet works.

 Ready to join PokerMeet?